brthor/gofer.net.github.io/index.md

 Use Gofer.NET to run background jobs (one-off, scheduled, or recurring) on a worker pool easily.
 {: .fs-6 .fw-300 }

+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## What is this?

-Inspired by celery for python, this is a distributed job runner for .NET Standard 2.0 Applications.
+This is a distributed job runner for .NET Standard 2.0 Applications.

+Inspired by Celery for Python, it allows you to quickly queue code execution on a worker pool.

 - Use natural expression syntax to queue jobs for execution.